shouldly/shouldly/README.md

 Assert.That(map.IndexOfValue("boo"), Is.EqualTo(2));    // -> Expected 2 but was -1
 map.IndexOfValue("boo").ShouldBe(2);                    // -> map.IndexOfValue("boo") should be 2 but was -1
 ```
-**Shouldly** uses the code before the *ShouldBe* statement to report on errors, which makes diagnosing easier.
+[Shouldly](https://docs.shouldly.io/) uses the code before the *ShouldBe* statement to report on errors, which makes diagnosing easier.

-Read more about Shouldly and its features at https://docs.shouldly.io/.
+Read more about Shouldly and its features at [here](https://docs.shouldly.io/).

 ## Installation

-Shouldly can be [found here on NuGet](https://www.nuget.org/packages/Shouldly/) and can be installed by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).
+[Shouldly](https://docs.shouldly.io/) can be [found here on NuGet](https://www.nuget.org/packages/Shouldly/) and can be installed by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).

 ```bash
 Install-Package Shouldly